avaly/backup-to-cloud/README.md

 ## Install

+- `aws configure`
 - `yarn install --production` OR `npm install --production`
 - `cp config.sample.js config.default.js`
 - Modify your new config file
-- Double check your config file: `bin/backup-to-cloud --check-config`
+- Check your config file: `bin/backup-to-cloud --check-config`
 - Try it out first with: `bin/backup-to-cloud --dry`
 - Set up a crontab entry for it, for example:
   - run every hour with verbose logging: